Marvin Breckinridge Patterson: Cinematography

 Marvin’s interest in cinematography came about after her cousin suggested that she should study cinematography professionally.
 After her graduation from school, Marvin began working for her cousin, Mary, in the Frontier Nursing Service.
 During this time, she made the acclaimed black and white silent film The Forgotten Frontier (1930).
-The film tells the story of the Frontier Nursing Service, which is a nurse and midwifery health service that was founded by her cousin in the Appalachian mountains of Kentucky.
+The film tells the story of the Frontier Nursing Service, which is a nurse and midwifery health service that was founded by her cousin in the Appalachian Mountains of Kentucky.
 The Forgotten Frontier is one of Marvin's most notable works, as it was named to the National Film Registry in 1996.

 Following The Forgotten Frontier, Marvin then produced and directed a piece called She Goes to Vassar, which was meant to showcase what goes on in college, especially for the women, and to also keep alumnae informed after they had graduated.
 It offered a new perspective and look into women students at all women's universities.
-This film debuted at the Potomac School on December 19 of 1931.
+This film debuted at the Potomac School on December 19, 1931.

 She also became involved in an amateur film group, called the Metropolitan Movie Club of New York.